Activity time: 30 minutes

 - Select two or three stories to share with the group.
 Practice reading them aloud.
 Alternatively, invite a participant to prepare to read the stories.

-- Optional: Listen to the audio clip (6:45) of Ruby Dee reading from Hurston's Mules and Men, on the Zora Neale Hurston website.
+- Optional: Listen to the audio clip (6:25) of Ruby Dee and Ossie Davis reading from Hurston's Every Tongue Got to Confess, on the Zora Neale Hurston website.
 Hurston tells how she came to collect African American folklore and its role in the community.
 Set up the computer, and speakers if you have them, so you can share the clip.